otrv4/otrv4/otrv4.md

 3. Use the `x_0` bit to select the right square root.
 If `x = 0`, and `x_0 = 1`, decoding fails.
 Otherwise, if `x_0 != x mod 2`, set
    `x <-- p - x`.
 Return the decoded point `(x,y)`.

+#### Encoded Messages

+OTR messages must be base-64 encoded.
+To transmit one of these messages, construct an ASCII string: the five bytes "?OTR:", the base-64 encoding of the binary form of the message and the byte ".".

 ### Serializing the SNIZKPK Authentication